Miami Airport: The Ultimate 4-7 Hour MIA Layover Guide (by a Pilot)

 Why does a long layover need to be boring?
-Miami International Airport might not be the most interesting place to spend 4-7 hours – but there’s definitely a way to find that Miami heat you didn’t even know you were looking for.
+Miami International Airport might not be the most interesting place to spend 4-7 hours – but there’s definitely a way to find the Miami heat you didn’t even know you were looking for.

-Whether you want to avoid the hassle of leaving the airport or you’re looking to discover why South Florida is such a popular destination, you have options.
 From world class lounges at the airport to world class beaches a short bus ride away, the 305 isn’t the worst place to layover.
 Trust me, Pitbull wasn’t exaggerating.

 My other Ultimate Airport Layover Guides: ATL | JFK | SEA | SFO | LAS | ATH | CDG | LHR | and more!